Is there a Golden Parachute in Sannikov's principal-agent problem?: Main results

 \subsection{Numerical illustration}

 We next provide some numerical results with the cost of effort function from \Cref{ex:sann}, and utility function $u(\pi):=\pi^\gamma,$ $\gamma>1$.
-We of course choose the model parameters so that neither \ref{ngp2} nor \ref{ngp3} are satisfied, since in those cases the solution is $\overline F$ everywhere.

-\Cref{fig:sann} takes the parameters in \cite{sannikov2008continuous} (with $\gamma=2$, $\eta=0.05$, $h=0.5$, $\beta=0.4$, and $\delta=1$), and shows the archetypical case where a Golden Parachute exists, as in \cite{sannikov2008continuous}. \Cref{fig:noGP} however (with $\gamma=3/2$, $\eta=h=1$, $\beta=0.01$, and $\delta=1$) suggests strongly that $v$ remains always strictly above $F$ but becomes asymptotically close to it, a case for which a Golden Parachute would not exist.
+We of course choose the model parameters so that \ref{ngp2} is not satisfied, since in this case the solution is $\overline F$ everywhere. \Cref{fig:sann} takes the parameters in \cite{sannikov2008continuous} (with $\gamma=2$, $\eta=0.05$, $h=0.5$, $\beta=0.4$, and $\delta=1$), and shows the archetypical case where a Golden Parachute exists.

 The next two sets of figures show what happens when $\delta\neq 1$.
 More precisely, \Cref{fig:GP3/4} (with $\gamma=3/2$, $\eta=h=1$, $\beta=0.01$, and $\delta=3/4$) shows a case where $v$ becomes equal to $\overline F$ after a while and a Golden parachute does exist, while, at least numerically, \Cref{fig:noGPd} (with $\gamma=3$, $\eta=h=1$, $\beta=0.01$, and $\delta=2$), seems to show that $v$ remains always above $\overline F$, and that no Golden Parachute exists.